canonical/serverlab-testflinger/README.rst

 * As a suppliment to MQTT, one could integrate REST calls via CoAP.
 Called inline in the same fashion as MQTT publish.
 A 'testflinger-rest' container could be a CoAP server (if necessary).

 Deploying Stack
 ===============
+Utilizes single-shot deployment after installing some pre-reqs on the host system.
+    • Will create and start all containers using Docker Compose (for base) followed by the API (for agents).

 Deploy and configure Docker host
 --------------------------------
 Deploy 18.04+ host via MAAS.
 After host is deployed, setup prerequisites:
+    • Much of these steps will be moved to a conveince bash script.

 * Update system::
     sudo apt update